 In younger adults, normally between 20-45, when the discs are still quite hydrated and the jam is plump, disc herniations and prolapses are more common.
 These often occur as a result of a bend, twist, lift, cough or sneeze.
 Jobs which involve repetitive lifting and bending make this even more common.

-In the older age groups from 50 onwards, these acute injuries become less common, but the discs start to dehydrate, become thinner and we then tend to experience more symptoms from degenerative disc issues.
-These can also cause back pain and leg symptoms, but are a result often of the changes in the disc and bones being in greater contact from the disc cushioning being reduced.
+In the older age groups from 50 onwards, these acute injuries become less common, but the discs start to dehydrate and become thinner and we then tend to experience more symptoms from degenerative disc issues.
+These can also cause back pain and leg symptoms but are a result often of the changes in the disc and bones being in greater contact from the disc cushioning being reduced.

 Help is at hand though if you do end up with a disc injury.
 There are many treatment options and it may be a comfort to know that less than 10% of patients with discal injuries end up needing surgery.
 Osteopathy is one option which may provide relief from back pain.